We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 These are perfect for spaced repetition and memorisation.
 You can use them to reinforce vocabulary, product features, or policy details.
 And as expected, they’re ideal for mobile learning and daily review habits.

-4. Audio snippets
+4. Audio snippets and podcasts

-Not everyone wants a video, or written content.
+Not everyone wants video or written content.

 Some learners prefer audio.